marinebioCASE/task2_2025/evaluation/README.md

 ### Dealing with the datetime format
-All the wav files have the following naming convention: yyyy-mm-DDTHH-MM-SS-fff This datetime of the wav file specifies the beginning of that specific file.
+All the wav files have the following naming convention: yyyy-mm-DDTHH-MM-SS_fff.wav This datetime of the wav file specifies the beginning of that specific file.
 Then, if a detection is found to start at second X of that file, the start_datetime of the annotations (and also the ones you need to prepare for results) should be the file start + X seconds.